 Leaders in Providing Comprehensive Pulmonary Care and Sleep Medicine Services, All Under One Roof, for patients in and around Altoona, PA

+Stop searching for "Pulmonary Care Near Me".
 Our experienced care professionals and state-of-the-art facilities at Lung Disease Center of Central PA provides pulmonary fibrosis treatment.
-Contact us promptly if you are concerned about your potential lung health and issues.

 Pulmonary Fibrosis is a rare but fatal lung disease.
 It causes progressive scarring in the lungs and affects your ability to breathe.
 About five thousand new cases are diagnosed annually.
 It is as serious as lung cancer, and in most cases, it is eventually fatal.
 However, early diagnosis and treatment can slow down the progression of the disease, allowing patients to continue to do what they love for longer periods of time.